-- 1. Competence in conducting research, including: - expertise in conceptualization and critical evaluation regarding research issues - expertise in various research and evaluation methodologies suitable for typical and atypical populations in various settings (clinical, community, and academic); and, - expertise in dissemination of research to diverse audiences. - Clinical competence according to accreditation and registration standards, including: - competence in assessment/evaluation of various child and adolescent disorders and disabilities - competence in diagnostic formulation and communicating diagnoses to children, adolescents, and their families - competence in various methods of evidence-based intervention; and. - beginning competence in supervision of more junior trainees. - 3.
-Competence in ethical and professional issues related to the practice of psychology, including the demonstration of: - ❖a professional identity as a psychologist and scientist-practitioner - ❖high standards of ethical and professional behaviour - good self-awareness, self-evaluation, and knowledge of strengths and limits - awareness of the impact of individual, cultural, and other forms of diversity; and, - citizenship regarding contributing to the profession.
+- 1. Competence in conducting research, including: - a) expertise in conceptualization and critical evaluation regarding research issues - b) expertise in various research and evaluation methodologies suitable for typical and atypical populations in various settings (clinical, community, and academic); and, - c) expertise in dissemination of research to diverse audiences. - Clinical competence according to accreditation and registration standards, including: - a) competence in assessment/evaluation of various child and adolescent disorders and disabilities - b) competence in diagnostic formulation and communicating diagnoses to children, adolescents, and their families - c) competence in various methods of evidence-based intervention; and, - d) beginning competence in supervision of more junior trainees. - Competence in ethical and professional issues related to the practice of psychology, including the demonstration of: - a) a professional identity as a psychologist and scientist-practitioner - b) high standards of ethical and professional behaviour - c) good self-awareness, self-evaluation, and knowledge of strengths and limits - d) awareness of the impact of individual, cultural, and other forms of diversity; and, - e) citizenship regarding contributing to the profession.

-For the address of the Canadian Psychological Association, see the above Clinical area section.
+For the address of the Canadian Psychological Association, and internship information, see the above Clinical area section.